top of page

 ESTCube-2

 ESTCube-2 is a mission in low Earth orbit to demonstrate the plasma brake for deorbiting and other technologies required for operating the electric sail in the solar wind.
 ESTCube-2 is a three-unit CubeSat developed for future deep-space applications in mind — reaction wheels, star tracker, cold gas propulsion and the rest of the spacecraft bus fits in one unit, leaving the rest for payloads.
-Below is an animation of ESTCube-2 tether deployment by Taavi Torim.
+The ESTCube-2 satellite was onboard the Vega VV23 rocked but did not deploy from it and deorbited along with the upper stage.

 Space Imaging Simulator for Proximity Operations (SISPO)